pgnj99/python-mastermind/README.md

 A Python adaptation of the paper & pencil game codebreaker, also known by the board game adaptation Master Mind.
 Enter a sequence of characters to guess the secret "code" based on the available marks.

 Developed to practice and further explore Python concepts.
-Utilizes modules, input validation, inheritance, file access, and ANSI color codes.
+Utilizes modules, input validation, inheritance, polymorphism, file access, and ANSI color codes.

+Run main.py to start game.

 ## Features
 * A classic-styled game mode in which player can make limited amount of guesses recorded on game board.